stadiamaps/ferrostar/guide/src/ios-getting-started.md

 store it in an instance variable where it makes sense, and (if simulating a route) set the location manually or enter a simulated route.

-The API is extremely similar to the iOS location APIs you may already know, and you can start or stop updates at will.
+The API is similar to the iOS location APIs you may already know, and you can start or stop updates at will.

 #### `SimulatedLocationProvider`